Manage

 2. A Culture of Recognition

 With an employee recognition platform like Awardco, you can create programs that recognize employees for birthdays, holidays, work achievements, personal milestones, fitness goals, and job performance.
-And when celebrations, collaboration, and recognition are a part of your company culture, everyone will be more excited to be a part of it—and stay a part of it.
+When celebrations, collaboration, and recognition are a part of your company culture, everyone will be more excited to be a part of it—and stay a part of it.

 3. Long-Term Benefits